Web Browser Market Share In 2023: 85+ Browser Usage Statistics

 Google released the initial version of Chrome back in September 2008.
 Before this, we lived in a world dominated by Mozilla Firefox and Microsoft’s IE.

-Today, they barely hold 5% of the browser market combined.
+Today, they barely hold 10% of the browser market combined (when accounting for Edge replacing Microsoft’s IE).

-Chrome is also one of the only offerings to see its user base increasing year-over-year since launch.
-In fact, Chrome is now the largest browser in pretty much any country, platform, or device apart from Apple’s Safari being dominant on US mobile and global tablets.
+Chrome also remains the dominant web browser worldwide.
+In fact, Chrome is now the largest browser in pretty much any country, platform (except console) apart from Apple’s Safari being dominant on US mobile devices.

 Notable Statistics

-- Chrome pays hackers to hack them – that’s right; they have a Chrome Bounty Program where you can get paid up to $30,000 for exploiting vulnerabilities.
+- Chrome pays hackers to hack them – that’s right; they have a Chrome Vulnerability Reward Program where you can get paid up to $150,000 for exploiting vulnerabilities.

 Summary